Working papers

 Abstract

-Can governments rapidly reshape social and gender norms through mass media in response to large economic shocks?
-I focus on the U.S. home front during World War II, when severe labor shortages prompted the federal government to actively promote women’s employment through nationwide media campaigns.
-To examine how this effort reshaped public discourse, I construct a new dataset combining historical newspapers with a newly digitized archive of women’s magazines, allowing the tracing of changes in representations of women before, during, and after the war.
-Exploiting local variation in war-induced labor shortages and using an event-study design, I document a pronounced wartime shift toward portraying women as workers, followed by a rapid retreat once the war ended.
-While these narratives were short-lived, areas more exposed to wartime pressures experienced a more persistent increase in the visibility of women in public discourse.
-I then examine whether exposure to wartime narratives influenced postwar attitudes toward women’s roles.
-Combining historical survey data with a shift-share strategy based on magazine circulation and content, the results suggest that institutional messaging can rapidly reshape social narratives, with effects that may persist beyond the original economic shock even as economic conditions revert.
+Governments have long used mass media narratives as a policy tool to shape social norms and behavior, yet causal evidence on the effects of such interventions remains scarce.
+This paper studies the case of the U.S. government's coordinated media campaigns during World War II, which deliberately reshaped the public image of women to address wartime labor shortages.
+I construct a new dataset combining historical newspapers with a newly digitized archive of women's magazines, which allows to trace changes in representations of women before, during, and after the war.
+Exploiting local variation in war-induced labor shortages and using an event-study design, I document a pronounced wartime shift toward portraying women as workers, followed by a rapid reversal once the war ended.
+While this narrative was short-lived, areas more exposed to wartime pressures experienced a persistent increase in the visibility of women in public discourse.
+To isolate the causal effect of media narratives from local labor market conditions, I combine historical survey data with a shift-share strategy based on magazine circulation and national changes in content.
+Exposure to wartime narratives significantly shaped postwar attitudes toward women's roles and political participation, with effects that outlasted the economic shock itself.
+The results suggest that institutional messaging can rapidly reshape social narratives, even in non-authoritarian settings, with unintended consequences that may persist beyond the original shock.

 Presentations